JasonLiu134/project-recipes/README.md

 ></iframe>
 _Note: The 5 recipes with the largest sugar content and the 5 recipes with the most calories were excluded from the graph since they were extreme outliers, making most of the data points hard to see._

-It seems like in general, there is a slight positive correlation between the amount of sugar and the calories in a recipe.
-However, there are some recipes without much sugar that still contain very high calories.
+By observing the plot, it seems like in general, there is a slight positive correlation between the amount of sugar and the calories in a recipe.
+However, there are some recipes without much sugar that still contain very high calories, so the association may be weak.

 Another relationship we can look at is between the amount of carbohydrates and the number of calories in a recipe.